Of Gauchos and Good Times

 Guests are invited to tea at 5 pm before the afternoon ride goes out.
 Snacks are served as well.

-Cocktail hour begins at 8 or 8:30 with light hors deuves, and dinner is at 9.
+Cocktail hour begins at 8 or 8:30 with light hors d’oeuvres, and dinner is at 9.
 Again, dinner is plated and served to you, so you eat what you are given.
 The meals are very delicious, very balanced and made with fresh, home-raised ingredients whenever possible.
-There is a bell at the dining room table, which Kevin or Lou rings whenever we need service.
+There is a bell at the dining room table, which Kevin or Lou rings whenever service is needed.
 When the bell rings, waitresses come to clear the plates and offer the group seconds.
 Dessert is served with dinner.

-If you were ever hungry between meals, you would be welcome to go to the kitchen for a snack.
-While the water is safe to drink, they provide bottled water at all meals, in the rooms and on the rides, so there is never a lack of fresh, bottled water!
+If anyone is ever hungry between meals, they are welcome to go to the kitchen for a snack.
+While the tap water is safe to drink, bottled water is provided at all meals, in the rooms and on the rides, so there is never a lack of fresh, bottled water!

-As noted, there is a pool, and swimming was also offered on the picnic ride when we went to the swimming hole.
-It would be a lovely ranch to explore on foot as well, for those interested in hiking or running.
-Also, they are very willing and able to accommodate non-riders who are interested in watching the polo and the gaucho games, but not actually taking part.
+As noted, there is a nice pool, and swimming was also offered on the picnic ride when we went to the swimming hole.
+It is a lovely ranch to explore on foot as well, for those who are interested in hiking or running.
+Also, the hosts are very willing and able to accommodate non-riders who are interested in watching the polo and the gaucho games, but not actually taking part.
 At some point during the week, almost every client on our trip took a ride off to rest, read, relax or swim.
-It is a place with a great energy, so just enjoying the surroundings is a lovely way to spend the afternoon.
+Estancia Los Potreros is a place with a great energy, so just enjoying the surroundings is a lovely way to spend the afternoon.

-Gratuity is not included, and it is suggested that each guest leave $15 – 20 per day if they thought they received excellent service.
+Gratuities are not included, and it is suggested that each guest leave $15 – 20 per day if they received excellent service.
 Every client in our group certainly felt the gratuity was warranted, given the level of service.
-They accept any form of currency for gratuities, pesos, dollars, euros, pounds, whatever!
+Any form of currency for gratuities is gladly accepted, be it pesos, dollars, euros, pounds, whatever!

-Also, to get into Argentina, Americans are required to pay a $140 visa tax per person when they land in the country.
+Please note that to enter Argentina, Americans are required to pay a $140 visa tax per person when they land in the country.
 It can be paid with credit card or cash.
-This visa tax lasts for 10 years, so if you return to the country within 10 years, you will not have to pay it a second time.
+This visa tax is good for 10 years, so if you return to the country within 10 years you will not have to pay it a second time.